 RESPIRATORY THERAPIST (RT)

 Respiratory therapists (RTs) are trained to deliver multiple treatments to the heart and lungs.
 RTs are actively involved with babies having breathing problems such as respiratory distress syndrome or bronchopulmonary dysplasia.
 An RT might become an extracorporeal membrane oxygenation (ECMO) specialist with further training.

 Social workers are professionals with special education and training to determine the psychosocial, emotional, and financial needs of families.
 They help families find and coordinate resources in the hospital and community that will help to meet their needs.
 Social workers also help with discharge planning.

-A urologist is a doctor with special training in diagnosing and treating conditions involving the urinary system.
+A pediatric urologist is a doctor with special training in diagnosing and treating conditions involving the urinary system in children.
 This type of doctor might be asked to see a baby with conditions such as hydronephrosis or hypospadias.
 With some conditions, they will work closely with a nephrologist.